 Yes.
 I’ve also used it on wood.
 It’s really pretty on picture frames.

-Gold Leaf DIY Candle Holder
+How to Apply Gold Leaf to Glass: DIY Candle Holder

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

 - Clear glass candle holder (or small vase – for larger candles)